henriquecastror/henriquecastror_md/content/post/2020-10-31 Fama French Factors Part 1/index.md

 ## Final part

-Okay, now that we have the six portfolios in each year, we can calculate the return of the SmB (small minus big) and HmL (High minus Low) factors.
+Okay, now that we have the six portfolios in each year, we can calculate the return of the SmB (Small minus Big) and HmL (High minus Low) factors.

-First, you need to define which stocks you are buying and which you are selling.
-We use the structure below:
+First, we need to define which stocks we are buying and which we are selling.
+We use the structure below.
+For more information about this structure, see the [French's site](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/f-f_factors.html).

 $$SmB =  \frac{1}{3}(Small Value + Small Neutral + Small Growth) - \frac{1}{3} (Big Value + Big Neutral + Big Growth)$$

 $$HML = \frac{1}{2} (Small Value + Big Value) - \frac{1}{2} (Small Growth + Big Growth)$$

-For more information about this decision, see the [French's site](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/f-f_factors.html).

 Ok, the code below calculates the return of each of the six portfolios, and store then in a new data.frame: